Microblogging: 10 Essential Secrets to Go Viral

 Microblogging strategy mind map with content flow and platform choices

-Open with a Thought That Lingers
+🪝 2.
+Open with a Line That Makes Them Stop

 The first sentence of your post is a digital handshake.
 If it’s weak, the reader moves on.